xezbeth-web/xezbeth-web/README.md

 Front-End Developer Intern and Full-Stack Developer with hands-on experience building education technology platforms, scalable backend systems, CMS-based websites, and automation workflows.

-Experienced in **React, Spring Boot, WordPress, MySQL, n8n, and Zapier**, with a strong focus on clean architecture and production-ready systems.
+Experienced in **React, Spring Boot, WordPress, MySQL, n8n, and Zapier**, with a strong focus on clean architecture, structured UI systems, and production-ready applications.

 ---